apankrat/notes/fast-case-conversion/README.md

 With the block size of 2048 we have 8 unique blocks.
 That's just 40,320 permutations and the best exact squish is **5344**.

 With the block size of 1024 we have 10 unique blocks.
-That's 10! or 3,628,800 permutations, which take 0.1 sec to process and get to the answer - **2861**.
+That's 3,628,800 permutations, which take 0.1 sec to find the answer
+- **2861**.

-With the block size of 512 we have 13 unique blocks - that's 6,227,020,800 permutations or ~ 100 seconds of processing time.
+With the block size of 512 we have 13 unique blocks.
+That's 6,227,020,800 permutations or ~ 100 seconds of processing time.
 Still doable and the answer is **1900**.